 - Communication – understand how, when and who will be communicating with the vendor.
 An additional consideration, at an early stage, is how a message is to be distributed throughout your organization that a state of “communication lock-down” exists between you and vendor until further notice and that any and all communication must come through the engagement team.

 - Asset discovery and inventory – to produce an inventory that is accepted by the vendor you need an automated tool like a solution from the Certero Management Platform.
 As, and if, there are any inventory gaps identified, these will be addressed using a mix of supplementary scripts and/or manual declarations.
 If you do not have the time to purchase a tool you might want to approach a third party to carry out a Discovery & Inventory Service exercise.

 - Entitlement discovery – can begin at any stage and is the process of collecting all proof of license entitlement for the vendor’s products.
 The demands of this job should not be underestimated, especially if your organization is one that may have poor records of its entitlement.
 Once obtained, there is a contract interpretation phase to review all contractual terms and conditions to create a baseline entitlement relevant to the organization.

 - ELP generation – is where the deployment and usage data is reconciled against the entitlement data to produce an Effective License Position (ELP).
 This will typically be a spreadsheet and a report and provide the basis for vendor negotiation.
-The AssetStudio SAM suite will product a dynamic ELP but without a tool this may be more difficult to achieve.
+The Certero technology will produce a dynamic ELP but without a tool this may be more difficult to achieve.

 Ready to defend against a software audit?
 The best approach is to be proactive and ensure there are no nasty surprises within your estate.